trosos/pinser/README.md

 - **Free software first**
 - **Public APIs first**
 - **Local-first where possible**
-- **No silent fallback to internal APIs**
+- **No silent fallback to undocumented APIs**
 - **Clear disclosure of compatibility risks**
 - **Readable and auditable implementation**

 ## Contributing / developer docs

-If you want implementation details, architecture notes, or clean-room rewrite guidance, see [HACKING.md](./HACKING.md).
+If you want implementation details, architecture notes, or rewrite guidance, see [HACKING.md](./HACKING.md).

 ## Disclaimer

 Pinser is an independent project.
 It is not affiliated with, endorsed by, or supported by Anthropic.

-Any optional support for undocumented internal Anthropic APIs, if added, is experimental and provided strictly as a user-enabled compatibility path, not as the recommended default.
-Such use may be unstable and may violate Anthropic's terms of service.
+Any optional support for undocumented APIs, if added, is experimental and provided strictly as a user-enabled compatibility path, not as the recommended default.
+Such use may be unstable, may stop working without notice, and may be subject to provider terms and restrictions.